Brands getting down with the kids is the ultimate Weird Twitter.

 Who has the time to spend online talking to a cheese, playing sponsored games, and taking part in long-winded competitions?
 A child, is the answer.
 Brands offer them some tiny amount of cachet, one extra follower: the training wheels for real social media interaction.
 It's a creepy dystopian world where the contents of your fridge speak to you, follow you home, and outstay their sell-by date by living on in your smartphone.

 My time as a cheese taught me that the internet is run by pre-teen girls (they were clearly that young, from their profile pictures and dodgy spelling), and that their fandoms demarcate the geography of Twitter.
-That social media, all its self-promotion and factions and bitching, was made not for childish adults so muc
+That social media, all its self-promotion and factions and bitching, was made not for childish adults so much as for actual children.

 I wondered if they guessed I wasn't really a cheese, whether they knew that behind every account is a junior exec or an intern